WhoCares: Background

-On a return visit to Armenia to receive honorary presidential medal for their efforts, Gillan and Iommi learned about a derelict music school in Gyumri heavily affected by the earthquake.
+On a return visit to Armenia to receive an honorary presidential medal for their efforts, Gillan and Iommi learned about a derelict music school in Gyumri heavily affected by the earthquake.
 The music school was in dire need of repairs and staff, and lacked many musical instruments.
 Gillan and Iommi formed WhoCares to provide financing for the school and solicited help from other artists to make music as a charity for the school.